Korean knots: Period of Joseon dynasty (1392-1910)

 During the Joseon dynasty, knots became more diverse and elaborate.
 They were a symbol of high social status and it was considered a sign of dignity and prestige in the royal palace.
 They were used to decorate traditional instruments and clothes, especially women's garments and jewelry (e.g. necklace, pendants, and earrings).
 The Joseon rulers hired their own knot-makers to decorate the palace and jewelry for the noble family.

-Since the late 1870s, the art of maedup knots started to disappear with the disappearance of the Joseon court and due to westernization.
+The particular crocheting skill called Dahoe and Mangsu was used when making garments for royal members, and there was special artisan in royal palace that specialized in such craft.
+In early era, the Dahoe artisan and Maedeup artisans were differentiated, but later the job has been overlapped, as Dahoejang, a Dahoe artisan is doing the both art.

 Korea under Japanese Rule (1910-1945)

 Demand for knots were so high among Koreans that knots became commercialized.
 But demand decreased after the Japanese enacted policies designed to obliterate Korean culture and a surge of Western culture into the Korean peninsula shifted traditions.
 They became rarely seen in public.

 Types of Korean knots

 There are more than 30 basic types of knots.
 Some sources state that there is 38 basic knots.
 But there are vast numbers of variations and regional version on these basic types.
 Some of the most common knots include: